drinkbeer/CodingQuestion/design/TopKProblem.md

 #### Count-min sketch returns frequency count estimate for a single item.
 How do we get TopK list from Count-min sketch?
 Using Min Heap to maintain TopK elements.

+### Components

-#### Components:
+#### Web Server
-* **Web Server**: the entry point for all clients, aggregate data on the fly or via a dedicated backend process that processes logs (if it's count TopK exception, we could have a backend process to collect exceptions in logs; if it's count TopK shared links, we could aggretate the shared links on the fly).
+The entry point for all clients, aggregate data on the fly or via a dedicated backend process that processes logs (if it's count TopK exception, we could have a backend process to collect exceptions in logs; if it's count TopK shared links, we could aggretate the shared links on the fly).
 It will have a buffer in memory which contains Count-min sketch and max heap.
 If the buffer is full, we will flush the buffer to disk; if we reach a specific time period (e.g. 1 minute), we flush the buffer to disk even though it's not full.

 * **Distributed Messaging System**: could be Apache Kafka or AWS Kinesis, etc. It has random partitioning.
 Or we can define our own partition rule if we have any requirement about partitioning.
 * **Fast Path**: process data in a short period of time (e.g. within 1 minute, or 10 seconds), we should ensure the data aggregated into memory could fit into the RAM of a single host.
 * **Slow Path**: process data with 15 minutes, 1 hr or even 1 day